From East to West

 The Silk Road was not just a trade corridor for goods—it was a vital artery for the spread of religious beliefs, including Judaism, Christianity, Buddhism, and Islam.

-Religious texts, prophecies, and messianic ideas likely moved along these same routes, influencing regional spiritual traditions.
+• Religious texts, prophecies, and messianic ideas likely followed the same routes, influencing regional spiritual traditions.

 These interactions helped shape early religious landscapes and set the stage for deeper intercultural and interfaith understanding.